 - a.
 A Short Range Transit Plan (SRTP) for the Chapel Hill Transit service area affected by the Carolina North Project shall be prepared by the Town and updated in response to the results of each TIA update, commencing with the December 2009 TIA update.
 Each SRTP shall merge Chapel Hill Transit planning with plans for development at Carolina North and shall consider issues of internal circulation, transit hubs, and policies necessary to maximize transit use as outlined in the Town's SRTP Guidelines in effect at the time of the plan. - b.
 The University shall participate in the SRTP process and include in its Annual Report to the Town Manager updated information on the current status of transit planning for Carolina North and coordination with the SRTP process. - c.
-Services that are implemented as a direct result of Carolina North development shall be funded on a prorated basis as determined appropriate by the Public Transit Committee.
-The provision of dedicated services to Carolina North shall not take precedent over the priority of maintaining existing services to the community (see /section 5 9.3, regarding Fiscal Impact). - d.
+Services that are implemented as a direct result of Carolina North development shall be funded on a prorated basis as determined appropriate by the partners engaged in Chapel Hill Transit.
+The provision of dedicated services to Carolina North shall not take precedent over the priority of maintaining existing services to the community (see Section 5 9.3, regarding fiscal impacts). - d.
 The Manager may suspend approval of all individual site development permits pursuant to this Agreement if a mutually satisfactory updated cost sharing agreement is not agreed to by the University and Town within twelve months of the completion of each updated SRTP prepared pursuant to this Agreement.
-Unless otherwise mutually agreed by the parties, this Agreement shall be deemed terminated by mutual consent of the parties if the suspension of individual site development permits continues for twelve (12) months in duration. - (e) An appropriate facility for transit service shall be provided at the intersection of Martin Luther King Jr. Blvd. and the central greenway within the Carolina North Project, as identified in the SRTP and approved by the Town Manager.
+Unless otherwise mutually agreed by the parties, this Agreement shall be deemed terminated by mutual consent of the parties if the suspension of individual site development permits continues for twelve (12) months in duration. - (e) An appropriate facility for transit service shall be provided at the intersection of Martin Luther King Jr. Blvd. and the central greenway within the Carolina North Project, as identified in the SRTP and approved by the Town Manager. - 5.8.11.
+Transportation Management Plans. - a.

-5.8.10.
-Transportation management plans.

-- a.
 A Transportation Management Plan (TMP) for the Carolina North Project shall be submitted with the first individual site development permit application and it shall set forth overall recommendations for Carolina North, according to the Carolina North TMP Guidelines. - b.
 In the Annual Report to the Town Manager, the University shall include an update of how development is coordinated with the Carolina North Project TMP. - c.
-A mode split survey of employees, students, residents, and visitors to the Carolina North Project and a parking utilization survey of employees, students, residents, and visitors to the Carolina North Project shall be conducted with the first 400,000 square feet of development or in conjunction with a TIA.
-The proposed schedule for mode split surveys shall be included in the proposed schedule for TIA updates to be approved by the Town Manager. - 5.8.11.
+A mode split survey of employees, students, residents, and visitors to the Carolina North Project and a parking utilization survey of employees, students, residents, and visitors to the Carolina North Project shall be conducted with the first 400,000 square feet of development or in conjunction with a TIA, as mutually agreed to by the Parties.
+The proposed schedule for mode split surveys shall be included in the proposed schedule for TIA updates to be approved by the Town Manager.

+5.8.12.
 Public Notice and Participation.
 The Town Manager shall take reasonable steps to broadly publicize and provide opportunities for public consultation and participation in all of the transportation analyses and plans mandated by this Agreement.